Ors1mer/QuadcastRGB/README.md

 ## Problem 5: "HyperX Quadcast S isn't connected" even though it is
-Chances are you have a new revision of the mic that has unsupported VendorID:ProductID. **The currently supported IDs are 0951:171f, 03f0:0f8b, 03f0:028c, 03f0:048c, and 03f0:068c**.
+Chances are you have a new revision of the mic that has unsupported VendorID:ProductID.

+Currently supported IDs:
+- 0951:171f
+- 03f0:0f8b
+- 03f0:028c
+- 03f0:048c
+- 03f0:068c
+- 03f0:098c

 If you have different IDs (check it with *lsusb*, for example), contact the author; I'll add the support very quickly.